- Penryn Campus

 Your research may be attached to one of our Research Centres, but our students' research projects are often interdisciplinary.
 In addition, your supervision team is likely to be drawn from more than one discipline.

 Research and innovation are central to Falmouth University's identity and aspirations as a global arts university.
 Our overarching aim is to develop and sustain an entrepreneurial and internationally distinctive research discourse that drives the University's academic profile and underpins its contribution to economic, social and cultural advancement.
-Our research environment is encompassed within our Academy for Innovation & Research.

 Research degree students at Falmouth benefit from the Research Student Development Programme (RSDP) which offers research students support and ongoing training to enhance their studies and future careers as researchers.
 Our postgraduate Research Student Development Programme will help you identify the appropriate research methods for your chosen subject, and help you plan and structure your project.
 We also support practice-led research in which your own creative practice plays a role, and documented creative work can contribute to your final thesis, alongside a written component.